juanberasategui/Norwegian-Housing-Data/README.md

 # Norwegian-Housing-Data
 This repository contains data from the Norwegian housing market.

-The variable names are self explaining.
 Mind that the data is not completely clean, this is something I will work on in the future.

 # Updating the data
 I try to update the data daily